na-na-hi/renget/archive/d6rdp.md

 Still, Mori has rebuffed this.
 Except for Ollie.
 She hates Ollie.
 Kiara too if she can find a way to keep her dead.
 Only time will tell.

+###Blessed
-Blessed: Those who are Blessed of Mori will lose all of their skin, having it slough off literally overnight and becoming living skeletons.
+Those who are Blessed of Mori will lose all of their skin, having it slough off literally overnight and becoming living skeletons.
 Ironic as it is to have the Blessed of a demigoddess who loathes the undead be the undead, she has come to appreciate them, albeit reluctantly.
 Her annoyance has given rise to the term “Deadbeat” which has been adopted en masse by them.
 They share Mori’s personality for many things, as well as enthusiasms, which often means they have a serious almost punk-esque attitude to things.
 They follow Mori regardless of whatever she wishes, sometimes grumbling but never refusing.

+###Leader Description
-Leader Description: Mori Calliope, the reaper’s apprentice herself, is cool and serious individual who claims to be the apprentice of death.
+Mori Calliope, the reaper’s apprentice herself, is cool and serious individual who claims to be the apprentice of death.
 She is also quite relaxed, and rarely loses her demeanor.
 Mori has no tolerance for dissent in her ranks or troublemaking, and is frequently known to kill those that annoy her with her scythe.
 This lack of regard for life is generally believed to be because of her philosophy on mortality, that being it is inevitable, and life is both fleeting and one speck between twin eternities of nonexistence.

 Mori’s job is to make sure death functions correctly.
 This means that in addition to purging monsters and undead from her lands, which are extremely common, she also makes sure that things stay dead.
 Necromancy is highly illegal in the Reaper Underworld, and she loathes any form of unlife association.
 It is rumored that when Rushia passed, she celebrated for a week.
 Those who prolong their life through unnatural means also irritate her.

 A state of constant war has existed between her and Ollie since the zombie’s descent into undeath, seeing it as her duty to end her unlife.
 It is unlikely this will end until one of the two ultimately claims final victory and destroys the other.
 She also rather despises Rio, Mel, and quite a number of others for similar reasons.
 Because of this, Mori’s relationship with many of the other demigods is chilly, famously loathing Kiara for her inability to die.
 Some say she has a sweet side, but it is very well buried if this is the case.

+###Leader Powers
-Leader Powers: As Mori embodies death, it is no surprise that she wields magic related to death.
+As Mori embodies death, it is no surprise that she wields magic related to death.
 Aside from casting spells that kill very easily, her obsidian scythe in particular is a lethally effective weapon.
 This is because the scythe is capable of killing with a single blow, flawlessly, every time.
 All it takes is the tiniest cut to end a life, quite literally severing the soul from the body and sending them to the afterlife.
 As the scythe cuts through everything, it is perhaps the most dangerous weapon in the world, because there is absolutely no defense against it.
 The other demigods are always respectful around Mori as a result.